-Albeit these examples might seem exaggerated, they simply show the “other side of the coin” of offering support and sympathy -the power dynamics side-.
+Albeit these examples are obviously exaggerated, they also show the “other side of the coin” of offering support and sympathy -the power dynamics side-.

 How would any empowered white person answer to any of that?

-Any empowered wite person wouldn’t even want to hear any of that.
+Any empowered white person wouldn’t even want to hear any of that.

 And this is how they might answer:

 - Thanks, but I’m doing great.
 My IQ is fine.
-And emotional Intelligence matters more anyway: all that IQ didn’t help you avoid a history of prosecutions, it seems (huge one-up back)
+And power intelligence matters more anyway: all that IQ didn’t help you avoid a history of prosecutions, it seems (huge one-up back)